Student Health Insurance and Health Services Fees

 Student health insurance

-Health insurance waiver/request deadline: September 21, 2022
+Health insurance waiver/request deadline: September 21, 2022, for the academic year.

 All undergraduate students registered for at least 8 credits are required to have health and accident insurance.
 These students are automatically enrolled in and charged for Hamline's health insurance coverage.

 If students have their own policy, they must waive the insurance charge through the link in Workday.
 To waive the health insurance charge, log into Workday and navigate to your Finances dashboard.
 Under My Accounts, select "More" to view all the links and select the link "Health Insurance Waiver or Enroll."
 You will be redirected to our health insurance partner's site where you can follow the directions to complete the waiver.
 Processing time for the waiver will be 24 to 48 hours.
-For more detailed instructions, please refer to the Workday Student Resources page.
+For more detailed instructions, please refer to the Workday Student Resources Google Site.
 If you have questions or concerns, please contact Caryn Dahl at 651-523-2531 or 800-888-2182.

 If students do not go online to waive this fee by the specified deadline, they will be enrolled in Hamline's health insurance plan and will be responsible for the cost of that coverage.